-Please click on the Test Schedule link at the bottom of this page to view the current schedule of test dates administered at Austin Peay.
+Please click here to view the current schedule of test dates administered at Austin Peay.
 Please Note: Seating availability is limited, so examinees should schedule in advance.
 Please report to the testing location on the day and time indicated on your ACT Admission Ticket.

 Please report to the testing location indicated on your ACT Admission Ticket.

 Parking for the ACT National at Austin Peay is located near the Sundquist Science Building.
 If you are unfamiliar with campus, please click on the following link to access a Campus Map.
 Please allow adequate time to locate parking prior to your scheduled test time.
-NOTE: Beginning November 2012, construction projects may limit parking availability on Eighth Street.
+NOTE: Construction projects may limit parking availability on some lots.

 Please visit the ACT website for detailed information regarding acceptable forms of identification.
 You must have acceptable photo ID and a printed admission ticket in order to test.
 Testing staff will NOT admit any student who does not meet the I.D. requirement or have a printed admission ticket from ACT.

 To register for the ACT National, please visit www.actstudent.org.
 All registration requirements can be met by registering online.
 By registering online, examinees can create an ACT Web account through which they can access additional services.

 Standby Testing: Please contact ACT at http://www.actstudent.org/ for information on how to register for standby testing and for associated fees.